Hot East-West War: Risks, Heroes, and Hope for Humankind

 What can we do?

-If you’re like me, you’re already bone weary from the inescapable flood of news and images from the continuing, inhuman horrors of Putin’s war against his neighbors, and the war’s terrifying implications for the world.
-Few of us are in a position to help much, either with the human tragedy in Ukraine, or the cyber/nuclear monster that is now channeling our nightmares.
+If you’re like me, you’re already bone weary from the inescapable flood of news and images from the continuing, inhuman horrors of Putin’s war against his neighbors, not to mention the war’s terrifying implications for the world.
+Few of us are in a position to help, either with the human tragedy in Ukraine or the cyber/nuclear monster that is now channeling our nightmares.

-What if we just accept that the unprecedented, unthinkable risks to our life-sustaining infrastructures are real and (hold on to your coffee mug here), consider working together to prepare?
+Here’s an idea, what if we accept that the unprecedented, unthinkable risks to our life-sustaining infrastructures are real and (hold on to your coffee mug here) consider working together to prepare?

-Really prepare, in a really big – and effective – way.
+Truly prepare, in a massive – and effective – way.

-So that if, God forbid, the worst happens some years hence, our nations will have what they’ll need to restore, recover and rebuild.
-And for us to survive.
+So that if God forbid, the worst happens some years hence, our nations will have what they’ll need to restore, recover and rebuild.
 And, if we get serious about it, perhaps it would make the risk of an adversary nation trying such an adventure just a bit less likely.

 Surprisingly, investing in a handful of critical, Black Sky-class “core” capabilities could make an enormous difference in enabling recovery from catastrophes.
-All either exist in some form or are already under development, and we’re actually well-positioned to take the next steps; to refocus, expand and widely deploy these capabilities, if (always a dangerous word …), if we can find a way to work together, to make it happen.
+All either exist in some form or are already under development, and we’re actually well-positioned to take the necessary steps, that is, to refocus, expand, and widely deploy these capabilities if (always a dangerous word) we can find a way to work together and make it happen.